COVID-19 Vaccine Acceptance and Hesitancy in Low-and-Middle Income Countries

 Safe and effective vaccines against COVID-19 are a critical tool to control the pandemic.
 Following clinical trials, several vaccines have been approved in multiple countries and, as of December 2020, are being distributed across the globe.
 Despite gains in vaccine sharing and donation agreements, as of July 2021, global vaccine distribution remains highly unequal, with much of the current supply and uptake in high-income countries.1

-While effective and equitable distribution of the vaccines is a key policy priority, ensuring the population’s acceptance and adherence to vaccine regimens is equally important.
+While effective and equitable distribution of vaccines is a key policy priority, ensuring the population’s acceptance and adherence to vaccine regimens is equally important.
 Acceptance of vaccines and trust in the institutions that administer them are likely key to the success of any vaccination campaign.2 To effectively promote immunization and devise messaging strategies, policymakers and healthcare providers need to know if people are willing to take a vaccine, the reasons why they are willing or unwilling to do so, and the factors influencing their decision-making.

 Several studies investigate high-income country residents’ willingness to take a potential COVID-19 vaccine,3 4 yet comparatively little is known about acceptance rates in low- and middle-income countries, where the majority of the world’s population resides.
-Understanding factors that may lead people in lower-income settings to reject COVID-19 vaccination is of global concern, since a lag in vaccination in the developing world could facilitate the spread of new variants of the virus to other countries and potentially delay global recovery from the pandemic.
+Understanding factors that may lead people in lower-income settings to reject COVID-19 vaccination is of global concern since a lag in vaccination in the developing world could facilitate the spread of new variants of the virus to other countries and potentially delay global recovery from the pandemic.

 Context of the Evaluation

 Additional reasons for hesitancy may feature more prominently in lower-income settings.
-Reported COVID-19 mortality rates have been lower in many of these countries than those in higher income countries, though trends can quickly change.6 If individuals in turn feel the risk of disease is less serious, they may be less inclined to accept perceived risks associated with taking a recently-developed vaccine.
+Reported COVID-19 mortality rates have been lower in many of these countries than those in higher-income countries, though trends can quickly change.6 If individuals in turn feel the risk of disease is less serious, they may be less inclined to accept perceived risks associated with taking a recently-developed vaccine.
 Previous studies have also highlighted factors such as concerns about healthcare quality,7 negative historical experiences,8 weak support from traditional leaders,9 and mistrust in government10 as barriers to healthcare utilization in lower-income countries.

 To understand the factors that may lead people in low- and middle-income countries to reject COVID-19 vaccination, researchers developed and deployed a common set of questions across 15 studies in Africa, South Asia, and Latin America: seven in low-income countries (Burkina Faso, Mozambique, Rwanda, Sierra Leone, Uganda), five in lower-middle-income countries (India, Nepal, Nigeria, Pakistan), and one in an upper-middle-income country (Colombia).
 Researchers compared these findings to those from two countries at the forefront of vaccine research and development, Russia and the United States.